OtlotlengMajuja/JSF-Portfolio_Piece_OTLMAJ363_JSE2401_GroupD_Otlotleng-Majuja_JSF04/README.md

 ## Project Brief

-In this exciting project, we set out to transform a basic e-commerce store built with Vue.js and Tailwind CSS into a feature-rich and user-friendly online shopping destination.
+In this project, we set out to transform a basic e-commerce store built with Vue.js and Tailwind CSS into a feature-rich and user-friendly online shopping destination.
 The challenge was to identify and address any existing issues, while also extending the functionality to provide a truly seamless and engaging shopping experience for our users.

 **Link to hosted application:** [https://emercom-shopping.vercel.app/]